 Physical, Occupational, and Speech Therapists

 They are specially trained professionals that assist you with your child’s growth and development.
 They will help you hold, touch, and play with your baby in the best ways to develop muscles and senses.
 These therapists work together with the NICU team to provide help with feeding, positioning, and developmental care.
-They can be reached at (208) 529-7982.

 They assess your baby’s progress toward discharge, focusing on when and how a baby is fed, the amount a baby is fed, tolerance to that feeding and if they are growing appropriately.
 In addition to weight gain, dieticians make recommendations for fortification of formula to promote bone mineralization, as some nutrients are often deficient in pre-term infants.